coderefinery/testing/_episodes/05-gh-actions.md

 ### Step 5: Add a test which reveals a problem

-After you commited the YAML file, your GitHub repository will be ahead of your local cloned repository.
-Update your local cloned repository by doing a `git pull` or a combined `git fetch` and a `git merge orgin/master`.
+After you committed the YAML file, your GitHub repository will be ahead of your local cloned repository.
+Update your local cloned repository by doing a `git pull` or a combined `git fetch` and a `git merge origin/master`.
 Next uncomment the code in `example.py` under "step 5", commit, and push.
 Verify that the test suite now fails, by selecting the yellow mark at "Latest commit":